 For each person and group included in this column, percentage ownership is calculated by dividing the number of shares beneficially owned by such person or group by the sum of the total number of shares outstanding, which is 86,764,383 on an as-converted basis as of the date of this prospectus, and the number of shares such person or group has the right to acquire upon exercise of an option, warrant or other right within 60 days after the date of this prospectus.
-The total number of ordinary shares outstanding upon completion of this offering will be 101,779,534, including 13,500,000 Class A ordinary shares to be sold by us in this offering in the form of ADSs, 1,515,151 Class A ordinary shares we will issue and sell in the concurrent private placement at the initial public offering price of US\$16.50 per ADSs, and 17,324,848 Class B ordinary shares redesignated from our ordinary shares.
+The total number of ordinary shares outstanding upon completion of this offering will be 101,988,521, including 13,500,000 Class A ordinary shares to be sold by us in this offering in the form of ADSs, 1,724,138 Class A ordinary shares we will issue and sell in the concurrent private placement at an assumed initial public offering price of US\$14.50 per ADSs, the midpoint of the estimated range of the initial public offering price, and 17,324,848 Class B ordinary shares redesignated from our ordinary shares.